chesslablab/website/docs/website-architecture.md

 Some familiarity with [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#importing_modules_using_import_maps) as well as with Symfony's [Asset Mapper](https://symfony.com/doc/current/frontend/asset_mapper.html) component is recommended in order to follow this section.

 The ChesslaBlab website is a multi-page application (MPA) that is not adhering to the MVC architectural pattern.
-The controller actions are basically sending an HTML document to the browser on each request with the business logic being split between the chess server and the chess API.
+The controller actions are basically sending an HTML document to the browser on each request.
+The business logic is implemented in the chess server.

 In this website architecture in particular, there is no model layer (M) and as a result the Controller layer (C) remains quite basic as in the following example.
 The main reason behind a multi-page architecture like this one as opposed to a single-page architecture is that we want the pages to be indexed by web crawlers.